 “In Utah, police officers need a warrant to place you under arrest.”
 Do you think that statement is true or false?
-Salt Lake City criminal lawyer Darwin Overson explains when it is legal for the Salt Lake City Police Department or other police departments in Utah to arrest a criminal suspect without a warrant.
+Salt Lake City criminal defense lawyer Darwin Overson explains when it is legal for the Salt Lake City Police Department or other police departments in Utah to arrest a criminal suspect without a warrant.

 Do the Police Need a Warrant to Arrest You for DUI in Utah?